-As one of the few experts in peritoneal mesothelioma, Dr. Brian Loggie studies and treats one of the rarest types of cancer, the second most common type of mesothelioma.
-He is currently the Harold J. Bonstetter Professor of Surgery at the School of Medicine at Creighton University in Omaha, Nebraska.
-He also holds the position of chief of surgical oncology and the director at Creighton University Medical Center’s Cancer Biology Program.
+One of the few experts in peritoneal mesothelioma, Dr. Brian Loggie studies and treats one of the rarest cancer types, the second most common type of mesothelioma.
+Dr. Loggie is currently the Harold J. Bonstetter Professor of Surgery at the Creighton University School of Medicine in Omaha, Nebraska.
+He is also chief of surgical oncology and director at Creighton University Medical Center’s Cancer Biology Program.

 Dr. Loggie is a widely-respected expert in the field of cancers of the abdominal cavity, including peritoneal mesothelioma.
-He is also an expert in cancers that are metastatic and has helped to develop novel treatments, like heated intraperitoneal chemotherapy, a once uncommon treatment that is now widely used.
-He is also the member of several professional organizations and holds several patents from his research.
+He is also an expert in metastatic cancers, helping develop novel treatments like heated intraperitoneal chemotherapy, a once uncommon treatment now widely used.
+Dr. Loggie also belongs to several professional organizations and holds patents from his research.